 Malware Infections

 Viruses, Trojans, and other forms of malware can interfere with critical system processes.
-It may cause system instability and triggering the Critical Process Died error.
+It may cause system instability and trigger the Critical Process Died error.
 Malware infections can occur through malicious downloads, email attachments, or unsafe browsing practices.

 To address malware infections, it is crucial to use a reputable antivirus program and keep it up to date.
 Perform regular scans of your system to detect and remove any malware.